mchmarny/sentimenter-ui/README.md

-# -sentimenter-ui
+# sentimenter-ui

-The UI portion of logic implemented in Google Cloud Functions
+This Single Page App (SPA) is build using only static content (html, css, javascript) deployed in Google Cloud Storage and fronted by SSL termination in Cloudflare.
+The logic of the `sentimenter` app is implemented in Google Cloud Functions.

 ## Demo